gnmg7900/Data_Science_Portfolio/Drug Discovery with Genetic Algorithms/README.md

-# Genetic Algorithms for Drug Discovery Optimization
+# Drug Discovery with Genetic Algorithms

 *Problem type:* Apply a genetic algorithm (GA) to solve an optimization problem